singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 ## Introduction to the problem: Defer off-screen images

-When your blog post has a lot of content and the people have to scroll to see the images of the content, then Google suggest to load the images after the whole [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is loaded first.
+When your blog post has a lot of content and the people have to scroll to see the images of the content, then Google suggest loading the images after the whole [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is loaded first.

 > Deferring off screen images means delaying loading of images that appear below-the-fold on the page.